tingerrr/subpar/doc/manual.typ

   - parameters should have sensible names and behave as one would expect
   - deviations from this must be documented and easily accesible to Typst novices
 - interoperable
-  - subpar should be easy to use with other packages by default or provide sufficient configuration to allow this in other ways
+  - Subpar should be easy to use with other packages by default or provide sufficient configuration to allow this in other ways
 - minimal
   - it should only provide features which are specifically used for sub figures